 An Introduction to the A Major Scale

 If you’re learning the piano, one of the most important skills to master is how to play scales.
+In the piano scales article, we have gone through A major scale to F major scale.

 What Is a Scale?